geekzzz/win_openvdb/README.md

 4.4.
 Go to the path \code\build\IlmBase, and open IlmBase.sln in VS2015<br>
 4.5.
 Select "Release" mode, x64, and Build all..
 Should have 12 succeeded, 0 failed.<br>

-5) OpenEXR - CMake and Build   here problems may occur
+5) OpenEXR - CMake and Build   Here problems may occur
 -------------------------------------
 5.1.
 Run cmake-gui, and specify the following source and build paths:<br>
 Source code: \codes\source\win_openexr\OpenEXR<br>